People's Party (Serbia, 2017): Ideology and platform

+Political leanings

-At the founding assembly in October 2017, Narodna stated its support for "military neutrality, independent institutions, depoliticisation of the Security Intelligence Agency, and the adoption of the law on lustration".
-Shortly after the founding assembly, Rašković Ivić also defined Narodna as "centrist", stating that it combines conservative views, as well as support for rule of law and workers' rights.
-In its political programme, Narodna stated its support for "political revanchism towards members and helpers of Vučić".
+At the founding assembly in October 2017, Narodna stated its support for "military neutrality, independent institutions, depoliticisation of the Security Intelligence Agency, and the adoption of the law on lustration" (vojna neutralnost zemlje, nezavisne institucije... depolitizaciju aparata službi bezbednosti u Srbiji, kao i potreba usvajanja zakona o lustraciji).
+Shortly after the founding assembly, Rašković Ivić also defined Narodna as centrist, stating that Narodna combines conservative views, as well as support for rule of law and workers' rights.
+In its political programme, Narodna stated its support for "political revanchism towards members and helpers of Vučić" (politički revanšizam prema pripadnicima i pomagačima režima Aleksandra Vučića).
 It serves in opposition to the ruling Serbian Progressive Party.